convergencelabs/convergence-client-javascript/README.md

 This is the first (and only) client for the [Convergence Collaboration Engine](https://convergence.io).
 It runs in all evergreen browsers and node.js as well (with a [slight configuration](https://docs.convergence.io/guide/getting-started.html)).

 The client is implemented in typescript.
-The build system uses Rollup to bundle and transpile the typescript to a single minified ES5 file.
+The build system uses both Rollup and WebPack to bundle and transpile the typescript to single files using a variety of module systems.
 For testing, the typescript compiler is used to compile the code into ES5 and commonjs modules to support direct unit testing in node.

-## Usage in your app
+## Usage

 ```
 npm install @convergence/convergence